lmribeiro/todoslist/README.md

 REQUIREMENTS
 ------------

-The minimum requirement by this project template that your Web server supports PHP 5.4.0.
+The minimum requirement by this project is that your Web server supports PHP 5.4.0.

 INSTALLATION